Emotional abuse is the poor relation. Hypnotherapy could help to put it right

 Children begin as completely emotionally unrestrained

 On Christmas day morning it’ll be a different story.
-They’ll be leaping about in excitement at the prospect of presents.
+They’ll be leaping about, squealing and clapping their hands in excitement at the prospect of presents.

 Young children, when permitted, are emotionally unrestrained.
 They swing from peak to trough in an instant.

-What happens if this process is disturbed by emotionally violent or un-nurturing parents?
+What happens if this process is taken to extremes by emotionally violent or un-nurturing parents?

 But what if parents refuse to allow children to give vent to their emotions?
 What if every tear is greeted with indifference or protests of “don’t be silly,” “I haven’t time for this” or “you’re a big girl now, stop crying”?